-- unwelcome and repeated visual or physical proximity to a person; - repeated oral or written threats; - extortion of money or valuables; - unwelcome/unsolicited written communication, including letters, cards, emails, instant messages, and activity through social media or other online mediums; - unwelcome/unsolicited communications about a person, their family, friends, or co-workers; or - sending/posting unwelcome/ unsolicited messages with an assumed identity; or - implicitly threatening physical contact; - or any combination of these behaviors directed toward an individual person.
+- unwelcome and repeated visual or physical proximity to a person; - repeated oral or written threats;

+- extortion of money or valuables; - unwelcome/unsolicited written communication, including letters, cards, emails, instant messages, and activity through social media or other online mediums; - unwelcome/unsolicited communications about a person, their family, friends, or co-workers; or - sending/posting unwelcome/ unsolicited messages with an assumed identity; or - implicitly threatening physical contact; - or any combination of these behaviors directed toward an individual person.

-• Intimate Partner Violence: Domestic Violence or Dating Violence can encompass a broad range of behavior, including, but not limited to, physical violence, sexual violence, emotional violence, and economic abuse.
+• Intimate Partner Violence: Domestic Violence or Dating Violence

+Intimate-partner violence, also referred to as dating violence, domestic violence, and relationship violence, includes any act of violence or threatened act of violence against a person who is, or has been involved in, a sexual, dating, domestic, or other intimate relationship with that person.
+It may involve one act or an ongoing pattern of behavior.
+Intimate-partner violence can encompass a broad range of behavior, including, but not limited to, physical violence, sexual violence, emotional violence, and economic abuse.
 Intimate-partner violence may take the form of threats, assault, property damage, or violence or threat of violence to one's self, one's sexual or romantic partner, or to the family members or friends of the sexual or romantic partner.
 Intimate-partner violence affects individuals of all genders, gender identities, gender expressions, and sexual orientations and does not discriminate by racial, social, or economic background.